 Whether you wish to begin your day and get your bearings on this fun ride or want to wait until it illuminates with a kaleidoscope of colors at night, it’s one attraction in Gulf Shores you don’t want to miss.

 12. Gulf Shores Seafood

-One thing is for sure, if you love seafood and are spending time in Gulf Shores, you will want to visit this place on more than one occasion.
+One thing is for sure, if you love seafood just as much as I do, you will want to visit this place on more than one occasion.